TheDaneFromSpain/greenland-glacier-sediment-thickness/README.md

 ![Shiny app preview](shiny-app.jpg)

-Removed all datasets except app-crucial GEBCO depth and GRADP thickness because of data confidentiality and excessive size.
-Restrictions caused:
+$${\color{red}Important:}$$ Removed all datasets except app-crucial GEBCO depth and GRADP thickness because of data confidentiality / excessive size.
+Consequences:
 - Can only select "depth" feature.
 - Can only select "GRADP, no sd" in training data dropdown.